tuutti/docker-images/openapi-generator/README.md

 ## Changing the openapi-generator version

-You can change the version either by calling `openapi-generator-cli version-manager set {version}` or by adding a `.openapi-generator/VERSION` file with the version number in it.
+You can change the version either by calling `openapi-generator-cli version-manager set {version}` or by adding a `.openapi-generator/VERSION` file to your project with the version number in it.